FTC Disclosure - If you make a purchase through a link on this site, we receive a small commission at no extra cost to

 Girls Training Bra.

 It seems like there are so many untruths floating around about bras these days.
 And, for tweens and girls who are just starting to learn about the complicated world of teen lingerie, it can be hard to make sense of what’s real and what isn’t.

 No worries - we’ve compiled a list of some of the most confusing misbeliefs and cut straight to the facts.
 From bra shopping to comfortable styles, here’s what you need to know.

 Girls Training Bra: Facts and Myths

-Myth: Everyone Will Know You're Wearing One best bras are those that disappear under your clothing, making it virtually impossible for anyone to know that you’re wearing a bra
+Myth: Everyone Will Know You're Wearing One best girls training bras are the ones that disappear under your clothing, making it virtually impossible for anyone to know that you’re wearing a bra